 - Tap on the three-dot menu button (top right) and select Extensions.

-- Tap on + (from store) or directly open the Chrome Web Store.
+- Tap on + (from the store) or directly open the Chrome Web Store.

 - Voila!
 You are all set!
-Enjoy the viewing/listening without the interrogation from YouTube.
+Enjoy viewing/listening without being interrogated by YouTube.

-Remember, this will only work on your mobile device if you go to YouTube via the Kiwi browser, not Chrome.
+Remember, this will only work on your mobile device if you open YouTube in the Kiwi browser, not Chrome.

 Now that you know how to disable “Are you still watching?” on YouTube, share this with a friend.
-They will thank you!
+They will thank you, as most people seek a possible solution.

 We’re all about DIY tricks.
 Read on if you want to see more of our DIY projects around our tiny bungalow.